anchpop/wise_mans_haskell/book.md

 False
 ```

 !newthought(Haskell keeps) track of what *type* everything is!marginnote(You can think of Haskell types as little labels that are attached to everything in your program.).
 If `i` is a number and `c` is a `Char`, it doesn't make sense to ask if one is equal to another - they're two different types of things, of course they aren't!
 If you try to run `i == c`, Haskell will make an error, because `==` requires that both of its arguments be the same type.
 Similarly, multiplication only works on numbers, so Haskell won't let you write `5 * 'a'`.
-Haskell keeping track of the types of everything is very helpful, and is part of Haskell's secret to preventing you from writing buggy software.
+Haskell keeping track of the types of everything is very helpful, and is part of Haskell's secret to prevent you from writing buggy software.
 This is called a *type system*, and lots of languages have one, but Haskell's is better than most other languages'.

 !newthought(Lists are) also possible in Haskell, let's check those out.